gizemdal/hw03-environment-setpiece/README.md

 SDF Based Soft Shadows: I implemented the Penumbra Shadows, discussed by Inigo Quilez at https://iquilezles.org/www/articles/rmshadows/rmshadows.htm to make my light sources create shadows in the scene.
 In order to have not completely black shadows, I incorporated the color of the objects in the shadow as well.

-Environmental Lighting from Light Sources & Ambient Occlusion: I have three light sources in the scene: one is the moon/sun and the other two are static key and fill lights.
+Environmental Lighting from Light Sources: I have three light sources in the scene: one is the moon/sun and the other two are static key and fill lights.
 Incorporating a dynamic light source helped me get more interesting shadows (since they would shift orientation as the moon revolves around).
 However, having two other static light sources helped me maintain a well-lit room such that the illumination wouldn't be only dependent on the moon.
-I also incorporated Ambient Occlusion to my scene, which I believe has a very cool effect on how the ojects look.
-I made this effect optional by adding a tick-box to my options menu where you can turn the AO effect on/off and observe the scene in two different ways.

 Vignette: I believe that vignettes have a very dramatic and sensational impact on scenes, so I said "Why not?" and included one in my scene.
 The vignette has an effect on the fragments that are far from the center of the screen by a certain hard-coded amount.
 (Note: The vignette effect is diabled if the ambient occlusion effect is enabled.)